edurenye/tmgmt_thebigword/README.md

-TMGMT Thebigword (tmgmt_thebigword)
+TMGMT thebigword (tmgmt_thebigword)
 ---------------------

-TMGMT Thebigword module is a plugin for Translation Management Tool module (tmgmt).
+TMGMT thebigword module is a plugin for Translation Management Tool module (tmgmt).
-It uses Thebigword (http://www.thebigword.com) service for automated translation of the content.
+It uses thebigword (http://www.thebigword.com) service for automated translation of the content.

 REQUIREMENTS